EdmundBenedict/lordcephei.github.io/pages/rotations.md

 _____________________________________________________________

-You can specify a rotation matrix through a sequence of one or more substrings separated by commas,
+You specify a rotation by a
+sequence of one or more substrings separated by commas,

 <pre>